-Family hikes are a great way to get your kids outdoors, be more active and create memories of fun-filled adventures that you’ve experienced together as a family.
+Family hikes are a great way to get your kids outdoors and be more active.
+Not to mention all the great memories of fun-filled adventures that you’ll experience together as a family.

 However, organizing a family hike and hiking with kids isn’t a mission for the fainthearted.
 Planning ahead and choosing a fun kid-friendly hike is essential to the adventure’s success.
 Plus you’ll want to implement these tips once you’re on the trail for a fun family hike.

 1. Choose a Hiking Trail That’s the Right Length for Your Baby, Toddler or Child

 So what exactly is the right trail length when hiking with a baby?

 If you’re hiking with a baby that’s 1-5 months old, it will to a large degree depends on your fitness.
 You’ll want to use a front carrier.
 If it’s your first time hiking with your baby, aim for a short one of ~ 2 miles (~3km) as some babies can be fussy in the carrier.

 As to the steepness and elevation gain, that depends on your fitness.
 But again start easy for your introductory hike.
 You can always do a harder hike next time if you find it too easy.

 You can also look for paved trails or stroller-friendly trails.
 These are a great option if you want to get out in nature but aren’t up for anything too physical yet, or if you’re hiking with a baby and a toddler.